blackbat13/eternal-king/docs/stories/misc/undeadly_conundrum.md

 Xeroth, currently in his "artistic interpretation of a necrotic amalgam" form, let out a gurgle that might’ve been laughter. *"Perfect.
 Vera, darling, you’re selling it.
 That arm fall?
 Oscar-worthy.
 Truly, the Academy of the Undead would weep."*

 Vera Zharkova shot him a glare through one milky, half-rotted eye.
 She reached down, grabbed her arm by the wrist, and *slammed* it back into the socket with a sickening *pop*.
-"If I wanted to play dress-up with corpses," she hissed, voice rasping like a blade on stone, "I would’ve stayed in the Bratva."
+"If I wanted to play dress-up with corpses" she hissed, voice rasping like a blade on stone, "I would’ve stayed in the Bratva."

-*"Oh, come now,"* Xeroth gurgled, shifting one of his heads to whisper conspiratorially. *"You know Damien loves a good prank.
+*"Oh, come now"* Xeroth gurgled, shifting one of his heads to whisper conspiratorially. *"You know Damien loves a good prank.
 And this?
 This is *art*.
 Besides, you’re not *actually* rotting.
 Just… temporarily undead-adjacent.
 Think of it as method observation."*

 Vera grunted.
 "Method *insanity*."

 They moved through the ruins, passing ranks of mindless dead, listening, watching.
 The necromancer’s power was immense—too immense.
 The air crackled with stolen life, the ground pulsed like a dying heart.
 But there was a flaw.
 A tremor in the magic.
 The kind that comes when a mortal tries to wear a god’s skin.

-*"He’s burning through his own soul,"* Xeroth murmured, one of his heads peeling back its lipless mouth in a grin. *"Classic necromancer problem.
+*"He’s burning through his own soul"* Xeroth murmured, one of his heads peeling back its lipless mouth in a grin. *"Classic necromancer problem.
 They think death is a tool.
 It’s not.
 Death is a *dog*.
 And Malak Vorth?
 He’s not holding the leash.
 The dog’s eating his fingers."*

 Vera nodded, her jaw clicking.
 "Then we wait.
 Let him collapse.
 No need to waste moy tsar’s time."